KatVolkova/fin_statements_analyser/README.md

 ![Trend Analysis](assets/trend-analysis.png)

 The trend analysis feature evaluates financial ratios over four quarters to identify patterns and changes over time.
 This analysis helps users understand the direction of the company's financial performance, spotting trends that may indicate future challenges or opportunities.
+A short explanation of the trend analysis is provided for non-financial users.

 ### Summary